PhotoboothProject/photobooth/README.md

 ```

 ### Changelog
+- 1.8.1: Small bugfixes and improvements.
+New Features: enable/disable printing QR-Code, enable/disable photo collage function, enable/disable printing a frame on your picture
 - 1.8.0: Update jQuery, GSAP and PhotoSwipe to latest versions, add chroma keying feature (green screen keying)
 - 1.7.0: Add possibillity to choose an image filter before taking a picture
 - 1.6.3: Add config and instructions to use a GPIO Button to take a picture (address https://github.com/andreknieriem/photobooth/issues/10), translate sucess and error messages while sending images via mail